Summer Sale 25% off with code 00d 00h 00m 00s

 🛠️ Troubleshooting Common DNS Issues

-• The Sneaky Trailing Dot: If you are using a manual zone file entry or a provider other than Cloudflare, ensure your target address ends with a period (e.g., ultra.eu.2.mintservers.com.).
+• The Sneaky Trailing Dot: If you are using a manual zone file entry or a provider other than Cloudflare for an SRV record, ensure your target address ends with a period (e.g., ultra.eu.2.mintservers.com.).
 Without this trailing dot, some systems will incorrectly append your domain name to the end of the target, breaking the connection!

 • Flush your DNS cache: If you recently changed the records, your computer might be caching old data.
 Open your Command Prompt on Windows and type ipconfig /flushdns to clear it out.